 MoneyGeek analyzed quotes from car insurance companies in North Dakota to find the cheapest option.
 For the average North Dakota driver, Nodak Mutual is the cheapest option, and you may be able to save at least $790 annually by comparing quotes.

-The Best Cheap Car Insurance in North Dakota for 2021
+The Cheapest Car Insurance in North Dakota for 2022

 A liability-only coverage policy is cheaper than full coverage, as it only meets the state’s minimum requirements.
 This policy isn’t the best choice for all drivers, but it’s a good choice if your top priority is to find the most affordable insurance package possible.

 The cheapest car insurance companies in North Dakota for minimum coverage are:

 USAA is probably the cheapest car insurance option for military members and their families, averaging $171 per year for liability coverage in North Dakota.
 The costliest auto insurance for minimum coverage is Allstate, costing $546 per year on average.

 These prices are only estimates based on rates for an average North Dakota driver and should not be used to compare insurance prices.